craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 The Gnoll that find themselves in Kailkeep typically develop a black tint in their fur from the dusty stone present throughout the Hells.
 Many Gnoll find their hunger satisfied in Kailkeep and stay upon their ascension, but some do not, and are cast to the lower levels or killed.

 ###### Bloodylip's Pack
-hails from the fourth layer
+Hailing from the fourth level of Kailkeep, Bloodylip leads the desperate remnants of a leadership dispute
 ###### Dusk's Pack
 hails from the fifth layer
 ###### Reaper's Pack